Velko/AoC_2023/README.md

 ------

 The obvious thing was to just follow the digging instructions.
 It, however, was not clear at which coordinate start the dig.
-It can be solved by following the path once, just calculating the coordinates and recording the min/max ones.
+It can be solved by following the path once, only calculating the coordinates and recording the min/max ones.

-Then start the dig again, but start at the coordinates that leaves 1 step border around the trench.
+Then start the dig again, at the coordinates that leaves 1 step border around the trench.
 Now, do the floodfill from (0, 0) and everything not filled belongs to the pit.

 Part 2
 ------